NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

 response at that frequency, or the original pixel was just a dark pixel.

+Imagine a black car driving on black asphalt as view from above.

 ## Problem #2: Impulse changes (step changes)

 Consider the following "video" (just one frame is shown.)
 An